 History of Kirtan

 It is difficult to track the origins of kirtan.
 The ancient Puranic scriptures such as the Srimad Bhagavatham mention it as one of the nine forms of devotional expression.
 They speak of celestial sages like Narada who continuously sings the name ‘Narayana’ whilst strumming on his stringed instrument.
 Some 1500 years ago the Alvar saints of south India were famed for their ecstatic poetry and songs.
-But it was around the 15th and 16th centuries that kirtan really became the centre piece of devotional practice.
+But it was around the 15th and 16th centuries that kirtan really became the center piece of devotional practice.
 There were numerous great personalities like Tukaram, Kabir, and Chaithanya Mahaprabhu who expressed their sublime states of Divine love.
 They inspired whole traditions which taught that within the names of God there is a secret, a secret which is no different to God Himself.
-Through kirtan they transformed the lives of the masses, and turned their hearts to a higher purpose.
+Through devotional singing, they transformed the lives of the masses and turned their hearts toward a higher purpose.

 The beauty of kirtan is that there is no qualification needed.
 The Bhakti saints broke through all barriers of birth, religion and gender through their kirtan revolution.
 One does not need to be an expert singer, a serious Yoga expert or a philosopher.
 Kirtan works through call and response.
 The lead singer sings the mantra, and the crowd follows.
 As the tempo builds one is free to clap, sing louder and even dance.
 Whether you believe in the deity, or whether you understand the mantra being sung or not, the process of kirtan does its work.
 The only thing required is a willingness to participate, and a desire to connect.